• Skip to primary navigation

 Christmas cards

 I love putting together Christmas cards each year!
 2018 was the first year I did pre-addressed envelopes, and my goodness it made life a lot easier.
-I did that again this year.
-I just knew that with a toddler on the move, a newborn, work, and life, those Christmas cards weren’t going to make it out unless I was able to make things a little easier!
-You can see our cards from 2018 and 2019, plus this year’s card, too!.
+I did that again this year and probably will continue to order those as long as I have my address list together ahead of time.
+I just know that with a toddler on the move, a preschooler, work, and life, those Christmas cards weren’t going to make it out unless I was able to make things a little easier!
+You can see our cards from 2018 and 2019, plus 2020, too!.

 Christmas dinner with friends

 I still get together with my high school friends every year for our annual Christmas dinner.
 Whether we bring our husbands or not, it’s such a fun time to get together and just catch up.
 This group of girls are my OGs… and seriously no matter how much time has passed, it’s so so nice to be together!
 It isn’t super easy to schedule since 3 of us are in MA but one is in FL and one is in CA (talk about being spread out!), but somehow we always make it work.
-This is one tradition I’m really going to miss this year!
+This is one tradition I really missed last year!

 Christmas morning

 I definitely still love spending time in our home before heading anywhere for Christmas morning.
 It’s just nice to get up and have homemade pancakes, exchange gifts, and relax next to the fireplace with all of the festive lights on (plus music!).
-The past three years we have had a very relaxed Christmas morning.
-Eleanor was only 3 months old at her first Christmas, and we didn’t go all out with gifts for her because she was still so tiny.
+The past few years we have had a very relaxed Christmas morning.
+E was only 3 months old at her first Christmas, and we didn’t go all out with gifts for her because she was still so tiny.
 Last year my sister and her husband (and their 2 pups) were with us the week of Christmas, so it was a bit livelier.
-This year is going to be quiet in comparison, I’m sure.
+Last year was so quiet in comparison.

 The Hotel Portsmouth, NH

-Photo from our first-ever vacation with Baby Eleanor
+Photo from our first-ever vacation with Baby E

 More of our family Christmas traditions

 Some things have had to change for us, like midnight Mass.
-E’s first Christmas year we went to an evening Mass and Eleanor was so amazing through the whole thing.
-She has a definite schedule now, and I don’t think we would make it through a Mass late at night – that could be a disaster for the whole week!
+E’s first Christmas year we went to an evening Mass and she was so amazing through the whole thing.
+She and Mr. B have a definite schedule now, and I don’t think we would make it through a Mass late at night – that could be a disaster for the whole week!

 My grandmother used to make a LOT of cookies and buckeyes (a midwest thing, they’re peanut butter balls dipped in chocolate) around Christmas.
 I definitely miss dipping into those big glass jars of sweets!
 My sisters and I usually try to get together to do some baking.
 I think it would be cute to do this as an annual tradition!
-Especially as E and my sister’s daughter get older (and any future children/nieces/nephews come along!).
-We’ll have to pick this one up again next year.
+Especially as my kids and my sister’s daughter get older (and any future children/nieces/nephews come along!).
+We’ll have to pick this one up again soon.

 What’s your favorite holiday tradition?